jmstanto/data-science-r/DataScienceBook.md

 ￼By the way, were you able to figure out the command to generate this histogram on your own?
 All you had to do was substitute hist() for the outermost mean() in the previous command.
 In case you struggled, here it is:

-hist(replicate(4000, mean( +
+`hist(replicate(4000, mean( +`
-sample(USstatePops$V1,size=16,replace=TRUE)), +
+`sample(USstatePops$V1,size=16,replace=TRUE)), +`
-simplify=TRUE))
+`simplify=TRUE))`

 This is a great moment to take a deep breath.
 We’ve just covered a couple hundred years of statistical thinking in just a few pages.
 In fact, there are two big ideas, “the law of large numbers” and the central limit theorem” that we have just partially demonstrated.
 These two ideas literally took mathematicians like Gerolamo Cardano (1501-1576) and Jacob Bernoulli (1654-1705) several centuries to figure out.
 If you look these ideas up, you may find a lot of bewildering mathematical details, but for our purposes, there are two really important take-away messages.
 First, if you run a statistical process a large number of times, it will converge on a stable result.
 For us, we knew what the average population was of the 50 states plus the District of Columbia.
 These 51 observations were our population, and we wanted to know how many smaller subsets, or samples, of size n=16 we would have to draw before we could get a good approximation of that true value.
 We learned that drawing one sample provided a poor result.
 Drawing 400 samples gave us a mean that was off by 1.5%.
 Drawing 4000 samples gave us a mean that was off by less than 1%.
 If we had kept going to 40,000 or 400,000 repetitions of our sampling process, we would have come extremely close to the actual average of 6,053,384.

 Second, when we are looking at sample means, and we take the law of large numbers into account, we find that the distribution of sampling means starts to create a bell-shaped or normal distribution, and the center of that distribution, the mean of all of those sample means gets really close to the actual population mean.
 It gets closer faster for larger samples, and in contrast, for smaller samples you have to draw lots and lots of them to get really close.
 Just for fun, lets illustrate this with a sample size that is larger than 16.
 Here’s a run that only repeats 100 times, but each time draws a sample of n=51 (equal in size to the population):

-> mean(replicate(100, mean( +
+`> mean(replicate(100, mean( +`
-sample(USstatePops$V1,size=51,replace=TRUE)),+
+`sample(USstatePops$V1,size=51,replace=TRUE)),+`
-simplify=TRUE))
+`simplify=TRUE))`
-[1] 6114231
+`[1] 6114231`

 Now, we’re only off from the true value of the population mean by about one tenth of one percent.
 You might be scratching your head now, saying, “Wait a minute, isn’t a sample of 51 the same thing as the whole list of 51 observations?”
 This is confusing, but it goes back to the question of sampling with replacement that we examined a couple of pages ago (and that appears in the command above as replace=TRUE).
 Sampling with replacement means that as you draw out one value to include in your random sample, you immediately chuck it back into the list so that, potentially, it could get drawn again either immediately or later.
 As mentioned before, this practice simplifies the underlying proofs, and it does not cause any practical problems, other than head scratching.
 In fact, we could go even higher in our sample size with no trouble:

-> mean(replicate(100, mean( +
+`> mean(replicate(100, mean( +`
-sample(USstatePops$V1,size=120,replace=TRUE)), +
+`sample(USstatePops$V1,size=120,replace=TRUE)), +`
-simplify=TRUE))
+`simplify=TRUE))`
-[1] 6054718
+`[1] 6054718`

 That command runs 100 replications using samples of size n=120.
 Look how close the mean of the sampling distribution is to the population mean now!
 Remember that this result will change a little bit every time you run the procedure, because different random samples are being drawn for each run.
 But the rule of thumb is that the bigger your sample size, what statisticians call n, the closer your estimate will be to the true value.
 Likewise, the more trials you run, the closer your population estimate will be.

 So, if you’ve had a chance to catch your breath, let’s move on to making use of the sampling distribution.
 First, let’s save one distribution of sample means so that we have a fixed set of numbers to work with:

-SampleMeans <- replicate(10000, + mean(sample(USstatePops$V1,size=120,+
+`SampleMeans <- replicate(10000, + mean(sample(USstatePops$V1,size=120,+`
-replace=TRUE)),simplify=TRUE)
+`replace=TRUE)),simplify=TRUE)`

-The bolded part is new.
+The SampleMeans function is new.
 We’re saving a distribution of sample means to a new vector called “SampleMeans”.
 We should have 10,000 of them:

-> length(SampleMeans)
+`> length(SampleMeans)`
-[1] 10000
+`[1] 10000`

 And the mean of all of these means should be pretty close to our population mean of 6,053,384:

-> mean(SampleMeans)
+`> mean(SampleMeans)`
-[1] 6058718
+`[1] 6058718`

 You might also want to run a histogram on SampleMeans and see what the frequency distribution looks like.
 Right now, all we need to look at is a summary of the list of sample means:

-> summary(SampleMeans)
+`> summary(SampleMeans)`
    Min.
 1st Qu.
 Median    Mean 3rd Qu.
 Max.
 3943000 5632000 6029000 6059000 6457000 9091000

 If you need a refresher on the median and quartiles, take a look back at Chapter 3 - Rows and Columns.